-Lactation Brownies are an easy dessert that helps increase milk production with added ingredients like coconut milk, Brewer’s yeast, and oatmeal!
+Need to boost your breast milk production fast?
+Try these Lactation Brownies, an easy dessert that helps increase milk production with added ingredients like coconut milk, Brewer’s yeast, and oatmeal!

 I’m going to start off by saying that Lactation Brownies aren’t something I ever dreamed I’d be putting on my blog.
 But here we are and I’m not sorry.